 But have you ever wondered about the tradition of cutting a cross in the dough before it’s placed in the oven?
 It’s a ritual that stems from superstition – families believed that cutting a cross in the bread would let the fairies out or ward off evil and protect the household.
 Nowadays it’s just seen as a nice tradition and the signature look of Ireland’s beloved soda bread.

 The Irish wake is known throughout the world.
-The rituals of neighbours visiting the house to pay their respects to the dead and their family, the solemn prayers said before the coffin is sealed and the celebration of the person’s life after the funeral mass and burial are all synonymous with Irish culture.
+The rituals of neighbours and family members visiting the house to pay their respects to the dead and their family, the solemn prayers said before the coffin is sealed and the celebration of the person’s life after the funeral mass and burial are all synonymous with Irish culture.

 You can now embark on a journey detailing the origins of these traditions at the Irish Wake Museum in Waterford city.
 Audio-visuals and a guided tour will walk you through Ireland’s customs around life and death and show how Irish wakes have changed throughout the years.